connervieira/Assassin/CONFIGURATION.md

                     - Termux uses the `termux-api` package to make it possible to run Assassin on Android.
                 - `locateme`
                     - In the event GPSD isn't suitable, LocateMe for MacOS can be used as location backend.
-        - `demo_mode`
-            - This setting is used to supply Assassin with fake GPS data for sake of demonstration and testing purposes.
+        - `demo_mode` isused to supply Assassin with fake GPS data for sake of demonstration and testing purposes.
             - To use this feature, simply set `enabled` to `true`, then set each GPS variable to any value you want.
-Assassin will use this fake information whenever it would otherwise poll the GPS for information.
+Assassin will use this placeholder information whenever it would otherwise poll the GPS for information.
         - `alerts` contains settings that control the behavior of various GPS alerts.
             - `enabled` is a boolean that enables and disables all GPS alerts.
             - `look_back` is an integer that determines the how many cycles Assassin will look back through the GPS history when analyzing GPS trends.